Lauren Dummit-Schock Lauren Dummit-Schock

 You don’t have to remain stuck in the painful cycle of longing, obsession, and abandonment.
 Your system can learn to settle, and you can feel safe in yourself again.

-With time and self-compassion, the body can relearn how to feel steady, connected, and whole, allowing you to experience authentic intimacy and nourishing love, starting with yourself.
+With time and self-compassion, the body can relearn how to feel steady, connected, and whole, allowing you to experience

 At Embodied Wellness and Recovery, we specialize in helping you reconnect with your body, your boundaries, and your truth.
-Reach out today to schedule a free 20-minute consultation with our team of top-rated relationship and addiction experts, trauma specialists, and Certified Sex Addiction Specialists.
+Reach out today to schedule a free 20-minute consultation with our team of top-rated relationship and addiction experts, trauma specialists, and Certified Sex Addiction Specialists

 📞 Call us at (310) 651-8458